ethereum-optimism/specs/specs/glossary.md

 ## Batch submission frequency

-Within the [sequencing-window] constraints the batcher is permitted by the protocol to submit L2 blocks to for data-availability at any time.
+Within the [sequencing-window] constraints the batcher is permitted by the protocol to submit L2 blocks for data-availability at any time.
 The batcher software allows for dynamic policy configuration by its operator.
 The rollup enforces safety guarantees and liveness through the sequencing window, if the batcher does not submit data within this allotted time.